-I have always been intimidated by the famed national parks of central India, NOT due to their widely publicized but rarely seen tigers, but due to the extreme temperature of the region.
+I have always been intimidated by the famed jungles of central India such as Satpura National Park, NOT due to their widely publicized but rarely seen tigers, but due to the extreme temperature of the region.
 It doesn’t seem to cool down much even in the winters and I would never even have planned a visit in April with the mercury already crossing 40 degrees.
 So, when I got an invite by the Forsyth Lodge to visit the Satpura National Park, I was hesitant.
 But the itinerary they promised seemed action-packed, and I had nothing better do anyway.
 So, I decided to go for it.
-A lot happened in those four days and three nights and I have a feeling that this will by one of my longest posts.
-In order to keep things under control and not to lose out on details, I am trying out a diary style narration with a blow by blow account.
+A lot happened in those four days and three nights and I have a feeling that this will be one of my longest posts.
+In order to keep things under control and not to lose out on details, I am trying out a diary-style narration with a blow-by-blow account.

 The early morning flight meant a sleepless night.
 Also, our destination in Hoshangabad district was still 160 KMs away from the Bhopal airport.
 I met other bloggers, Neelima, Joshi Daniel, and Roxanne, who were to be with me for the rest of the trip.
 It was noon by the time we reached Forsyth Lodge and I immediately fell asleep.
 Nothing was scheduled at that point anyway because the activities are possible only in the morning and evening due to extreme heat.